naibarn/SmartSpec/.smartspec/workflows/smartspec_implement_tasks.md

 - in `dev`:
   - may degrade to a linear flow with a warning in the report.

+### 18.1 Failure handling under KiloCode

+When running under Kilo with `--kilocode`, this workflow must treat single tool/edit failures (for example Kilo messages such as "Edit Unsuccessful" / "Kilo Code is having trouble…") as **recoverable** events, not automatic hard stops.

+If an edit attempt fails while `--kilocode` is active:

+1. **Narrow the scope instead of stopping**
+   - prefer retrying with:
+     - fewer tasks in scope (e.g. a smaller `--tasks` range or a single `Txxx`), and/or
+     - a smaller file/line range for the same task.
+   - surface a short note in the per-run summary/report explaining why the larger edit failed (too large, ambiguous, conflicting context).

+2. **Ask for user/Orchestrator guidance**
+   - explicitly suggest 1–3 next-step options, such as:
+     - "split this route into two tasks (read vs write)",
+     - "run again with `--tasks=T003` only",
+     - "run once with `--validate-only` to review the planned changes before editing".

+3. **Prefer Orchestrator-per-task over giant edits**
+   - when multiple tasks are in scope, keep the Orchestrator loop per top-level task rather than attempting a single monolithic edit across many files.
+   - allow the Orchestrator to re-plan smaller edits after failures, while preserving ownership and registry rules.

+Only treat repeated failures on a **narrow, well-specified scope** as a hard stop condition, and report these clearly (including which task and file/line range failed).

 When Kilo is not detected, `--kilocode` is a no-op meta-flag.